 “Or, a chevron between three lozenges azure, on a chief gules an eagle displayed of the first.”
 These arms of Hyde, as described in the 1623 visitation, imply a distant kinship with the Hyde branch that later produce Anne Hyde, mother of queens Mary II and Anne.

-The 1565 Visitation mentions Robert’s brother Walter without giving any indication that the Bridport Mohuns were entitled to a coat of arms.
-According to one account, Maximilian’s mother-in-law was born a Mohun of Ottery St Mary.
-If that is true then it is likely that her branch of the family would have preferred to believe that the Bridport Mohuns were close cousins, rather than parvenus, and would have given their support to the use of a variant of their family arms, (assuming that Margaret’s memorial was not made until after her son’s marriage.)
+Margaret’s son Maximilian (1) married in 1593.
+According to one account, his mother-in-law was born a Mohun of Ottery St Mary.
+If that is true then it is likely that her branch of the family would have preferred to believe that the Bridport Mohuns were close cousins, rather than parvenus, and would have given their support to the use of a variant of their family arms.

 It is possible that the elder Maximilian quartered the arms of his wife, she being an heiress and he, as her husband taking responsibility for her estates.
 As heraldry became more formalised such a state would be shown by displaying the wife’s coat of arms in an escutcheon in the centre of the husband’s shield, but we have seen at least one contemporary example (the Grylls monument at Lanreath, circa 1623) where the arms of non-heiresses are impaled with those of their husbands, but the arms of an heiress were quartered with those of hers.